 One of our material subsidiaries issued Secured, Non-Convertible Debentures with NP1 Capital Trust with an aggregate principal amount of \$3.7 million during the FY.
 22-23 with varying maturity dates between January 2024 and July 2024 and interest rates ranging from 19.25% to 20.00% per annum.
-The principal outstanding as on March 31, 2024 is \$2.22 million.
+The principal outstanding as on September 30, 2024 is \$2.22 million.
+On September 30, 2024 the Company entered into an amendment agreement restructuring the principal repayments and extending the maturity date to March 31, 2025.